emanueledimarco/cygno/infrastructure.md

 Data collected by the experiment DAQ are automatically pushed on INFN [S3 cloud](https://it.wikipedia.org/wiki/Amazon_S3) storage.
 The storage data and the experiment area for analysis and simulation can be acces and manage via:

 * Web Tool: https://minio.cloud.infn.it/minio/login
-* Cloud CYGNO web interface tool: https://notebook.cygno.cloud.infn.it:8888/
+* Cloud CYGNO web interfaces tool: https://notebook.cygno.cloud.infn.it:8888/, https://notebook02.cygno.cloud.infn.it:8888/
 * CLI tool: https://github.com/CYGNUS-RD/cygno#cygno-cli-tool-cygno_repo

 the cloud-storage/ contain tree backet: